Courage of the West: Production

 The film was the first production that Joseph H. Lewis directed.

 75 non-union cowboys were hired in Sonora to work on the movie.
 Lewis was told that the Screen Actors Guild did not have jurisdiction at this distance from Los Angeles, although its members would have to be paid the standard rates agreed with the Guild.

 Filming was completed in seven days.

 This movie, Baker's first, was thought to be his best.
 The others suffered from predictable plots and poor scripts.

 Lois January, the love interest in the film, said, "Bob Baker was too pretty!
 He was nice, but didn't get friendly.
 He didn't want me to sing a song in his picture.
 That business is full of jealousy...".
 The railroad scenes were filmed on the Sierra Railroad in Tuolumne County, California.

-Synopsis

-The film is set during the American Civil War.
-It begins with a scene in which President Abraham Lincoln establishes the "Free Rangers" to protect gold shipments from the west.